Chinatowns in Latin America and the Caribbean: Dominican Republic

 The first recorded mention of a Chinese presence in the Dominican Republic was in 1864 during the Dominican Restoration War, with references to a man called “Pancho el Chino,” who fought in the War.
 There are also reports that a businessman named Gregorio Riva brought a handful of Chinese laborers over from Cuba to make bricks and quicklime in the Cibao region.
 This group of Chinese immigrants eventually built warehouses in Samaná, Yuna and Moca.
 By 1870 the Chinese migrants had built the cemetery in Moca.
 By 1878 the presence of Chinese-Dominicans in Puerto Plata had increased thanks to the work of General Segundo Imbert, who was Governor of Puerto Plata.

 A large influx of Chinese came during the American occupation of the Dominican Republic in 1916 to 1924, when ethnic Chinese came over to take part in the rapid economic expansion that resulted from the occupation.
 In 1937, more Chinese migrants that came to the Dominican Republic due to the Second Sino-Japanese War.
 In 1944 an official Chinese office was opened in the Dominican Republic and in 1945 a branch of the Chinese Nationalist Party was also opened.
 By the 1950s Chinese-Dominicans had established a small niche in the Duarte area of Santo Domingo and most of the businesses in that part of the city were Chinese-owned.
 Since Chinese migration had declined during the 1960s and 1970s, the community's growth was limited.

 The original idea for a Chinatown in Santo Domingo was conceived in the early 1990s, but it took some years before the idea was to materialize.
 Chinatown took one step closer to becoming a reality when the organization Flor Para Todos was recognized.
 The area where the China Town is located, has been inhabited by Chinese immigrants for decades.

 On 8 December 2004, through an agreement with the Santo Domingo municipal authorities, the Foundation was given the go-ahead to start construction on the project.
 Aside from the agreement with the city municipality, agreements with the Tourism Ministry were signed to promote Chinatown as a tourist attraction, agreements with the Culture Ministry were signed in order to develop cultural activities and an agreement with the Police Department was signed in order to increase police protection in the area.
 Santo Domingo's Chinatown was officially inaugurated as a Chinatown in 2006.

 French Guiana

 There is a Chinatown in Cayenne, French Guiana.

+Jamaica

+Kingston, Jamaica has a Chinatown/Chinese-influenced district.
+Jamaica has a history of Chinese, chiefly Hakka people from Guangdong province, and currently form less than 0.2% of the country's population, (6,000 Chinese residents nationwide and possibly tens of thousands of mixed African/Chinese people in Jamaica).